angular/angular/aio/content/guide/architecture.md

 </figure>

 * The dependency **Injector** provides services to a component.
-* Directives and binding markup in the template associated with a component modify views based on program data and logic.
+* Directives and binding markup in a component's template modify views based on program data and logic.
 * A **Decorator** associated with a component or directive adds *metadata*.
-Decorators are functions that modify JavaScript classes.
-Angular has many decorators that attach metadata to classes so that it knows what those classes mean and how they should work. <a href="https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841#.x5c2ndtx0">Learn more about decorators on the web</a> .

 Together, a component, template, and metadata define an Angular view.